Addysg Feddygol (MSc) Rhan-amser

 Sut y caf fy addysgu?

 Teaching on the modules mainly takes place in small groups, which are facilitated by the core teaching team.
-There is the opportunity for discussions, debates, instructor presentations, tutorials, case studies, role play and peer interactions designed to enhance learning in addition to guided and independent study.
-Participation, collaboration and practical application are key tenets of the course, and you will be encouraged to try out new approaches to learning and teaching throughout the programme.
-Activities may include video-recording a teaching session for review, implementing and appraising untried assessment techniques, developing and coding a questionnaire; designing and producing instructional media for a teaching session.
+There is the opportunity for discussions, debates, instructor presentations, tutorials, case studies and peer interactions designed to enhance learning in addition to guided and independent study.
+Participation, collaboration and practical application are key features of the course, and you will be encouraged to try out new approaches to learning and teaching.
+Synthesising your knowledge and applying theory to practice within your own clinical teaching setting will be a central requirements of both formal assessments and formative work.
+Opportunities to develop your team working and collaboration skills will be available through tasks, activities and general engagement in debate and exploration with tutors and peers.

-The Master’s component will require the completion of a small scale empirical or literature-based study.
+The dissertation stage will require the completion of a small scale empirical or literature-based study.
 You will be allocated a supervisor to support your study following successful completion of the modules.

 Sut y caf fy nghefnogi?

-You will be allocated a personal tutor (and for the Masters component a supervisor) who will support your progress on the course, monitoring your general progress, discussing relevant issues and providing advice, guidance and support.
-Peer-led group meetings also allow you to discuss a range of educational issues and engage in a variety of group activities.
+You will be allocated a personal tutor who will support your progress on the course, monitoring your general progress, discussing relevant issues and providing advice, guidance and support.
+There are a variety of practical tasks and activities to allow you to explore and discuss a range of educational issues and engage in a variety of group activities with tutors and peers.
 Personal tutors will comment on your reflective journal, and this exchange is an opportunity for you to engage in a dialogue about your educational roles, responsibilities and experiences in your clinical setting.

 You will receive written feedback on all your assignments and dissertation, in addition there are many opportunities throughout the course to receive peer and tutor feedback.